 Caroline is a writer and filmmaker from Dublin Ireland.
-ARKYNE, STORY OF A VAMPIRE is her first novel, written online through this blog!
-She is now working on her second novel, LADY BETH, and has also written several feature length and short screenplays, many of which have won awards.
+She is the author of the novels LADY BETH and ARKYNE, STORY OF A VAMPIRE.
+She has also written several feature length and short screenplays, many of which have won awards.

 Her screenplay, IONA’S HOUSE, an urban ghost story, won the Best of Fest Screenplay Award at the Fantasmagorical Film Festival, 2015.
 Her family fantasy feature script, PIXER KNOWS, reached the finals of the New York Screenplay Awards 2015, The Hollywood Screenplay Competition, 2015, and won the Atlantis Award at the Moondance Film Festival, USA 2011.
 It was also a finalist in the 2010 PAGE International Screenplay awards.

 Her short Film ADAM was officially selected by The Waterford Film Festival, 2013, and Clones Film Festival, 2013, The Richard Harris International FF, 2014, and was nominated for BEST DRAMA AWARD at Dare Media Underground Film Festival, 2014.

 Caroline was also shortlisted at ‘The Waterford Film Festival 2014’ and the ‘Kildare County Arts Film Commission 2014’ for her short script, HUSHAWAY.
 In 2012, her script, THE BOOK CROSS, was shortlisted for an Irish Film Board Gearrscannain Award.
 She is currently working on the novel version of her screenplay LADY BETH, which was also selected by the Irish Film and Television Academy for a one-to-one mentoring session with AFI Master, the late Gill Dennis, at the Galway Film Fleadh in 2011.